 In a move that was a clear nod to their massive star power, the band decided their first gig would be a free show in London’s Hyde Park.
 The show would draw 100,000 curious fans on a hot early June day, for an hour-plus set of new and cover material that confirmed this band had truly arrived.

 Clapton did not share the crowd’s enthusiasm, thinking the band had fallen short of the high goals he had set for Blind Faith, musically.
-He was reluctant to tour until they had the proper seasoning, but, with recording deals worked out, the he had no choice.
-Blind Faith booked a tour of small clubs in Scandanavia while finishing their debut album, before heading to the United States to start their major tour off at Madison Square Garden.
+He was reluctant to tour until they had the proper seasoning, but, with recording deals worked out, he had no choice.
+Blind Faith booked a tour of small clubs in Scandinavia while finishing their debut album, before heading to the United States to start their major tour off at Madison Square Garden.
 Unfortunately, a new problem began to cause troubles for the band: a lack of material.

 Even with the cover songs they had added, Blind Faith was barely able to play an hour’s worth of material, and found themselves drawing on their respective former bands’ catalogs for songs to thicken out setlists.
 Suddenly, Clapton found himself playing the same Cream songs he had come to dislike, for the same ravenous mobs of fans.
 Worse still in the minds of the musicians, the older material was getting a better reception than the newer songs.
-Regardless, the band’s first and only record, Blind Faith, was released 48 years ago today to chart topping success, and demand for them dramatically rise.
+Regardless, the band’s first and only record, Blind Faith, was released 50 years ago today to chart-topping success, and demand for them dramatically rise.
 Their first tour grew longer and longer, and Clapton saw his chance to get back home from the road quickly dwindle.

 Another major controversy was caused by the cover they had chosen for their album cover, which featured a topless prepubescent girl holding a shiny chrome objet d’art that had phallic connotations.
 Even in the sixties, this was pushing the boundaries of propriety.
 In those days, without the instant resources for information and connection, rumors spread more wildly, and several unsavory ones swirled around the girl in the photo.
 She had been sacrificed to the devil.
 She was the band’s personal sex slave.
 She was the illegitimate daughter of one of the band members.